The Problem With Squirrels Hanging Around Your Dallas Property

 April 15, 2021

 Fluffy tails.
 Playful nature.
 Hoarders of nuts.
 What creature comes to mind when you think of these things?
 Squirrels, right?
 Most people have a fairly neutral opinion about these bushy-tailed, tree-dwellers.
-What you might not know is that squirrels are naturals at getting into trouble.
+What you might not know is that squirrels in Dallas are naturals at getting into trouble.
 If you have never taken a second to think about the problems these invasive pests might cause around your Dallas property, here are a few things you should consider.

 Some Facts About Squirrels